mspass-team/mspass/docs/source/user_manual/normalization.rst

 data sets we have found poorly designed normalization algorithms can be a serious bottleneck to performance.
-A key difference all users need to appreciate is that with a relational database a "join" is always a global operation done between all tuples in two relations (tables or table subsets).
+A key difference all users need to appreciate is that with a relational database, a "join" is always a global operation done between all tuples in two relations (tables or table subsets).
 In MongoDB normalization is an atomic operation made one document (recall a document is analogous to a tuple) at a time.
 Because all database operations are